 Yes.
 At Albion, we value all faiths and individual spiritual development.
-The Office of the Chaplain supports programs that promote innovative thought on ethics, religion, and social responsibility.
-And the Office of Intercultural Affairs supports underrepresented students by promoting awareness of multicultural issues among all students, staff, and faculty.
+The Office of the Chaplain supports programs that promote innovative thought on ethics, religion, and social responsibility from all perspectives and the Office of Intercultural Affairs supports underrepresented students by promoting awareness of multicultural issues among all students, staff, and faculty.

 We encourage you to attend an EducationUSA pre-departure session.
 It's not mandatory for incoming international students, but we feel these sessions are very valuable.
 We have excellent relationships with EducationUSA officers throughout the world.
-Please visit EducationUSA for more information about pre-departure sessions.
+Please visit EducationUSA for more information and locations.

-You should bring prescription medicines, glasses, or other medical supplies that may not be available in the U.S. You'll need warm clothes for the winter in Michigan, and these may be purchased in Albion.
+You should bring prescription medicines, glasses, or other medical supplies that may not be available in the U.S. You'll need warm clothes for the winter in Michigan, and these may be purchased in Albion but if you are arriving in January you should bring a warm coat and shoes with you on the plane.
 We arrange special outings and events to accommodate our international students' needs.

 Albion has opened my mind to things that I would not have learned otherwise; from the city of Albion to the homemade solar panels in Israel and everything in between.
 With every class and extracurricular activity that I do, I find myself expanding my horizons.
 Roohia, Pakistan, Sociology, 2018

 The academics are rigorous, yet fun.
 My professors challenge me, but also understand that have other things going on in my life.
 I have gotten a lot of help looking for summer opportunities from various people at Albion – and this summer I’ll be doing research on campus!
 Matt, USA, Biology, 2019